p810/mysql-helper/readme.md

 ### Creating a model

 To create a model, declare a class as an extension of `p810\Model\Model`.
-Your class name should be the plural form of your table's name, e.g. the `Users` class corresponds to the `user` table.

-**Note: The first argument passed to your model must be an instance of `p810\MySQL\Connection`.**
+The library assumes your table name will be pluralized, however see the section below on how to override this.

 ```php
 <?php